facevedom/DevOps-RampUp/README.md

  - Setup a connection to internet (Internet Gateway and NAT).
  - Create ACL and SG's (Security).
  - Setup EC2 instances.
+ - Create auto scaling groups
+ - Create a load balancer

 ---
 ### **3. Configuration Management**

 To complete this challenge, use any CM tool to automate the deployment of the application requirements in the newly created environment.
 Dependencies required to run the app should be clear since challenge 1.
 Ansible is encouraged for beginners, but feel free to use Chef or Puppet instead.
+Proper management of key pairs for SSH access is crucial to this challenge.
+Remember dynamic inventory.

 ---
 ### **4. CI/CD**